ARTICLE I - Membership

 SECTION 4.
 Termination of Membership.
 Membership may be terminated:

 - by resignation.
 Any member or member club in good standing may resign from the Club upon written notice to the Recording Secretary, but no member or Member club may resign when in debt to the Club.
 Dues obligations are considered a debt to the club and they become incurred on the first day of each fiscal year.
-All other indebtedness to the Club must be paid in full before dues will be accepted.
-Other indebtedness to the Club may include, but is not limited to, such items as trophy donations, advertising, banquet tickets, telephone bills, etc.
+Obligations other than dues are considered a debt to the club and must be paid in full prior to resignation.

 - by expulsion.
 A membership may be terminated by expulsion as provided in ARTICLE VI of these by-laws.

-Written notice of the Annual Meeting shall be mailed by the Corresponding Secretary to each member in good standing at least 30 days prior to the date of the meeting.
+Written notice of the Annual Meeting shall be sent by the Corresponding Secretary to each member in good standing at least 30 days prior to the date of the meeting.

 The quorum for the Annual Meeting shall be 10% of the Regular Members in good standing.

-SECTION 2.
-Special Club Meetings.
-Special Club Meetings may be called by the President or by a majority vote of the members of the Board who are present at a meeting of the Board or who vote by mail; and shall be called by the Corresponding Secretary upon receipt of a petition signed by 10% of the Regular Members in good standing.
+Special club meetings may be called by the president, or by a majority vote of the members of the board who are present and voting at any regular or special meeting of the board, or by the corresponding secretary upon receipt of a petition stating purpose for such meeting, signed by 10% of the Regular Members in good standing.

-SECTION 4.
-The Board of Directors may conduct its business by mail, FAX, or telephone conference call through the Corresponding Secretary.
-Items voted upon by telephone conference call must be confirmed in writing within 7 days
+SECTION 5.
+The Board of Directors may conduct its business by mail, FAX, email or telephone conference call through the Corresponding Secretary.
+Items voted upon by telephone conference call or email must be confirmed at the next Board Meeting.

 ARTICLE III - Directors and Officers